saulosgil/google_scholar_saulo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of google_scholar_saulo repository was verifign my number of citations in the Google Scholar.
+The goal of google_scholar_saulo repository was verifying my number of citations in the Google Scholar.

-This analysis was performed in September 11, 2023.
+This analysis was performed on September 11, 2023.

 ![](citation.png)<!-- -->